SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 These will give the same result, but notice that when using `.setDBDistinct(true)` you also need to set `.bypassNetServer(true)` for it to have any effect.

-If you want to use any aggregated functions like COUNT, SUM, or AVG then you need to use `.bypassNetServer(true)` since the NetServer web services does not support this.
+If you want to use any aggregated functions like COUNT, SUM, or AVG then you need to use `.bypassNetServer(true)` since the NetServer web services do not support this.
 If you forget you'll get an error saying

 `Original exception: NetServerException: Can't use field functions when querying NetServer`